Aiven-Labs/kafka-streams-example/README.md

 avn service wait $KAFKA_SERVICE_NAME
 ```

-Once the Kafka service is running, create the two topics
+Once the Kafka service is running, you can create the two topics if you're not using the standard names, but
+1. The Logistics sample data stream generator will create `logistics_data_gen`
+   topic for you.
+2. The `-c kafka.auto_create_topics_enable=true` specified when creating the
+   service means the `logistics_data_delivered` topic will get created when the
+   program tries to writ to it.
 ```shell
 avn service topic-create    \
     --partitions 1          \